-Nā Koa Football Club’s mission is to support athletic excellence and academic achievement for Warrior Football.
+Nā Koa Football Club’s mission is to support athletic excellence and academic achievement for Rainbow Warrior Football.

-Nā Koa is the official booster club of the Warrior Football Program and provides support for many of the needs not covered by the budget provided by the UH Athletic Department.
+Nā Koa is the official booster club of the Rainbow Warrior Football Program and provides support for many of the needs not covered by the budget provided by the UH Athletic Department.
 The proceeds of your membership dues, monies raised through Nā Koa events, and donations provide for many critical needs of the team helping them to realize success in the academic arena and on the field of play.

 Summer School and the Warrior Bridge Program are two of the largest expenses that Nā Koa funds.
 In previous years, 70-80 student-athletes have participated in one or both sessions of summer school providing specific benefits.
 First, they are able to obtain and maintain eligibility so that they can participate in practices and games.
 Second, they are able to take many of the time-intensive, lab-type courses that are difficult to enroll in during the regular sessions (fall and spring semesters) when they are frequently on travel for road games or involved in team meetings and off-season preparation.
 Finally, summer school is integral in helping to ensure the on-time or early graduation of the players.
-As with previous head coaches, graduating student-athletes continues to be a top priority for Coach Chow.
+Graduating student-athletes continues to be a top priority.

 The Warrior Bridge Program provides the opportunity for incoming freshmen and transfer students to take classes prior to the start of the fall semester, familiarize themselves with the campus and the workout/practice routine, and ensure they are eligible to play when the season starts.
 In-coming student-athletes are able to enroll for the second summer session to get a jump on the upcoming semester and are at least six credits ahead of the game when the new school year begins.
 The approximate cost for summer school and the Warrior Bridge Program is $230,000.